 It’s not bad luck.

-It’s my physical body, screaming, trying to draw my attention to the emotional and mental pollutants being created and left behind by my very own GRIEF!
+It’s my own physical body, screaming at me… trying to draw my attention to the emotional and mental pollutants being created and then deposited throughout my entire body by my very own GRIEF!

 Talk about the perfect explanation of an autoimmune disease!